AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_netflow_agent.html.markdown

 * `version` (Optional) Netflow version (5 or 9).
 5 by default.
 * `excluded_gateways` (Optional) List of gateways to be excluded from logging. e.g.: ["gateway01", "gateway02", "gateway01-hagw"].

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `status` - The status of netflow agent.

 ## Import

 **netflow_agent** can be imported using "netflow_agent", e.g.